 Dr. Glandon is a seasoned leader with more than 31 years of community college experience.
 Prior to joining CWI, Glandon held president positions at Arapahoe Community College (2002-2009) and Treasure Valley Community College (1981-2002).

 Glandon was born and raised in Seattle where he began his career in higher education teaching speech and communication.
-He then spent several years in corporate America, traveling throughout the US and running his own consulting business.
+He then spent several years in corporate America, traveling throughout the United States and running his own consulting business.
 He returned to higher education in 1976 with business experience that afforded him exceptional fundraising skills.
 Dr. Glandon has been involved with four community college foundations, all of which developed into multi-million dollar resources for their schools.

 Glandon believes that metro schools have a better opportunity for fundraising and partnering with corporate offices, business and industry; the stronger the community base, the stronger the community college can become as an economic engine.

 Actively engaged in the community, Dr. Glandon is an advisory board member for the Higher Education Research and Development Institute, St Alphonsus Health System, and St. Luke's Health System; co-chair for the Workforce Subcommittee of the Idaho Technology Council; a member of Boise Valley Economic Council; and, by appointment of the Governor, is a member of the Idaho Workforce Development Council.
 Glandon frequently participates in speaking engagements with local service and community organizations to support efforts in furthering the education attainment of Treasure Valley residents.